r3dxpl0it/TheXFramework/README.md

       --photon           Run Crawler With Minimized Photon Engine --photonold        Run Crawler With Photon Engine

+### What Would Make TheXFramework Very Intresting (Soon)
+  1) We Aim to Add an Semi-Automation Process to TheXFramework In Very Near Future That would Also do Standard P.T. and V.A.
+For Targets
+  2) Adding an Interprator That Aim to Log/History/Report Based on the The Commands and Output Function

 ### What Is Under Development and What is The Future ?
 This Options Are Under Development But They will be added to Version 2 of TXF